mol-pl/srd-xml/README.md

 The `srd.xsd` contains definition of XSD to be used for basic validation of readers data.

-There are various tools (also online) that validate XML against XSD.
+There are various tools (also on-line) that validate XML against XSD.
 One way is to use Netbeans IDE for that.

 ## Netbeans validation